 In a trial by Ruperto et al in pediatric patients (six to 17 years of age) with juvenile idiopathic arthritis, patients treated with placebo experienced significantly more disease flares compared to patients treated with abatacept (P=0.0003).
-The time to flare was significantly different favoring abatacept (P=0.0002).
-46 Adalimumab was studied in a group of patients (four to 17 years of age) with active juvenile rheumatoid arthritis who had previously received treatment with NSAIDs.
+The time to flare was significantly different, favoring abatacept (P=0.0002).53 Adalimumab was studied in a group of patients (four to 17 years of age) with active juvenile rheumatoid arthritis who had previously received treatment with NSAIDs.
 Patients were stratified according to methotrexate (MTX) use and received 24 mg/m2 (maximum of 40 mg) of adalimumab every other week for 16 weeks.
 The patients with an American College of Rheumatology Pediatric 30 (ACR Pedi 30) response at week 16 were randomly assigned to receive adalimumab or placebo in a double-blind fashion every other week for up to 32 weeks.
-The authors found that 74% of patients not receiving MTX and 94% of those receiving MTX had an ACR Pedi 30 at week 16.
-Among those not receiving MTX, flares occurred in 43% receiving adalimumab and 71% receiving placebo (P=0.03).
-In the patients receiving MTX, flares occurred in 37 and 65% in the adalimumab and placebo groups respectively (P=0.02).
-ACR Pedi scores were significantly greater with adalimumab than placebo and were sustained after 104 weeks of treatment.50 In a trial involving 69 pediatric patients with active polyarticular juvenile rheumatoid arthritis despite treatment with NSAIDs and MTX, etanercept was associated with a significant reduction in flares compared to placebo (28 vs 81%; P=0.003).51 Ninety-four percent of patients who remained in an openlabel four-year extension met juvenile rheumatoid arthritis 30% definition of improvement; while C-reactive protein levels, articular severity scores, and patient pain assessment scores all decreased.
-There were five cases of serious adverse events related to etanercept therapy after four years.
-52 The approval of tocilizumab for its newest indication of systemic juvenile idiopathic rheumatoid arthritis was based on a randomized, placebo-controlled trial (N=112).
-Children age two to 17 years of age with active systemic juvenile idiopathic rheumatoid arthritis and inadequate response to NSAIDs and corticosteroids were included in the study.
+At 16 weeks, 74% of patients not receiving MTX and 94% of those receiving MTX had an ACR Pedi 30.
+Among those not receiving MTX, flares occurred in 43% of patients receiving adalimumab and 71% receiving placebo (P=0.03).
+In the patients receiving MTX, flares occurred in 37 and 65% in the adalimumab and placebo groups, respectively (P=0.02).
+ACR Pedi scores were significantly greater with adalimumab than placebo and were sustained after 104 weeks of treatment.54 In a trial involving 69 pediatric patients with active polyarticular juvenile rheumatoid arthritis despite treatment with NSAIDs and MTX, etanercept was associated with a significant reduction in flares compared to placebo (28 vs 81%; P=0.003).55 Ninety-four percent of patients who remained in an openlabel four-year extension met juvenile rheumatoid arthritis 30% definition of improvement; while C-reactive protein levels, articular severity scores, and patient pain assessment scores all decreased.
+There were five cases of serious adverse events related to etanercept therapy after four years.56 The approval of tocilizumab for systemic juvenile idiopathic arthritis was based on a randomized, placebo-controlled trial (N=112).
+Children age two to 17 years of age with active systemic juvenile idiopathic arthritis and inadequate response to NSAIDs and corticosteroids were included in the study.
 The primary endpoint was ACR 30 and absence of fever at week 12.
-At week 12, the proportion of patients achieving ACR 30 and absence of fever was significantly greater in the tocilizumab-treated patients compared to the placebo treated patients (85 vs 24%; P<0.0001).54
+At week 12, the proportion of patients achieving ACR 30 and absence of fever was significantly greater in the tocilizumab-treated patients compared to the placebo treated patients (85 vs 24%; P<0.0001).58 The approval of tocilizumab for polyarticular juvenile idiopathic arthritis was based on a randomized, placebo-controlled trial (N=166).
+Children age two to 17 years of age with active polyarticular juvenile idiopathic arthritis who failed MTX were included in the study.
+The primary endpoint was juvenile idiopathic arthritis ACR 30 flare at week 40.
+At week 40, tocilizumab treated patients experienced significantly fewer flares at week 40 compared to patients treated with placebo (25.6 vs 48.1%; P<0.0024).5